Pal Joey (musical): Other productions, 1970s to 2000s

 A 1978 revival titled 'Pal Joey '78' starring Clifton Davis as Joey, Lena Horne as Vera, and Josephine Premice as Melba was scrapped due to low ticket sales and critical pans during its tryout tour.
 The Huntington Theatre in Boston presented a revised version, adapted by Richard Greenberg and director David Warren, from September to October 1992.
 The cast featured Donna Murphy as Vera.
-A staged concert in the New York City Center Encores! series in May 1995 starred Peter Gallagher and Patti LuPone.
+A staged concert in the New York City Center Encores! series in May 1995 (and which first restored "I'm Talkin' to My Pal" to the score) starred Peter Gallagher and Patti LuPone.
 In 2002, there was a Prince Music Theater production in Philadelphia which starred Christine Andreas.
 The following year Andreas won the Barrymore Award for Outstanding Leading Actress in a Musical for her performance as Vera Simpson.

 2008 Broadway revival

 Producer Marc E. Platt, along with Richard Greenberg (who had written the 1992 Boston adaptation) and director Joe Mantello planned a revival for fall 2007, which was postponed.
 The Roundabout Theatre Company and Platt presented a limited engagement, with previews beginning on November 14, 2008, officially opening on December 18, 2008, and closing on March 1, 2009.
 The original book by John O'Hara had undergone substantial "adaptation" by Greenberg, eliminating characters and reassigning songs.
-This new production also included a song for Joey that was cut prior to the 1940 Broadway premiere, "I'm Talking to My Pal", and also interpolated two Rodgers & Hart songs, which were sung by Joey and Linda: "Are You My Love?" (from the 1936 film Dancing Pirate) and "I Still Believe in You" (from the 1930 musical Simple Simon).
+This new production also included a song for Joey that was cut prior to the 1940 Broadway premiere, "I'm Talkin' to My Pal" (first rediscovered and used in the 1995 Encores production and recording), and also interpolated two Rodgers & Hart songs, which were sung by Joey and Linda: "Are You My Love?" (from the 1936 film Dancing Pirate) and "I Still Believe in You" (from the 1930 musical Simple Simon).
 Mantello directed, with choreography by Graciela Daniele.
 The production starred Stockard Channing as Vera, Martha Plimpton as Gladys, Matthew Risch as Joey, Jenny Fellner as Linda, and Robert Clohessy as Mike.
 The set designer was Scott Pask, with costumes by William Ivey Long and lighting by Paul Gallo.
 Advance publicity for the show included a full page spread in the November issue of Vogue, featuring Christian Hoff in costume as Joey.
 Hoff began previews as Joey, but when he was forced to leave the production on November 22, 2008, due to an injury, his understudy, Matthew Risch, took over the part.
 Risch had previously appeared on Broadway in featured roles in Chicago and Legally Blonde.